M.A. in English admission requirements

 All requirements must be satisfied during the six calendar years immediately preceding the granting of the degree.

 As soon as practical and in consultation with the director of graduate studies, a student should choose an advisory committee and complete a program of study.
 The graduate program in English emphasizes a close working relationship between the student and his or her advisory committee.
-Advisory committees for Master's students consist of a chair and a second member of the graduate faculty in the English Department and one member of the graduate faculty from another University department.
+Advisory committees for Master's students consist of a chair and a second member of the graduate faculty in the Department of English and one member of the graduate faculty from another University department.

 Choice of thesis or non-thesis plan